 The practice carried out risk assessments to ensure they were prepared to respond to safety issues.
-This included a practice risk assessment which had been completed in May 2016.
+This included a fire assessment which had been completed in September 2016.
+However recommendations requested in the risk assessment had not yet been completed.